What is TPO Roofing? Everything You Need to Know About TPO

 One of the benefits of roofing materials like TPO is that they come in wide rolls or sheets.
 The greater the width of your TPO material, the fewer seams your roofing contractor will have to make.
 This means the roofing will be stronger and more durable over all, and it will also be a speedier installation process with fewer mechanical fasteners and joining processes required.

 The most important aspect of purchasing a high-quality TPO roof is choosing the right Bowie roofing contractor.
 TPO roofing is a relatively new product, and less experienced Bowie roofers may not have the know-how required to choose the best formulation, brand, or type for your roof.
-It’s in your best interest to purchase a TPO roof from a Bowie roofing contractor who has been working with the product since it was first introduced (for at least 20 years).
+It’s in your best interest to purchase a TPO roof from a local commercial roofing contractor who has been working with the product since it was first introduced (for at least 20 years).

 TPO roofing has a unique installation process, which differs from that of other roofing materials.
 Mechanical fasteners and plates are typically used to secure the TPO membrane to the roof deck.
 TPO membranes may also be attached to the deck, or to a layer of insulation material, using adhesives, but this is less common.